RQISL/portfolio-project-5-robert-quinlan/README.md

 * Enhance user experience with our innovative product featuring a "Click here for more information" button at the bottom.
 As users scroll up, a seamless fade-in effect captures their attention, inviting them to click.
 Once clicked, the content smoothly slides up to occupy the full screen, providing a comprehensive view.
 Additionally, users can conveniently access Facebook or subscribe to our newsletter, ensuring they stay connected and up-to-date with the latest updates and promotions.
 1.
     <details>
-        <summary>Click here to see footer page at the bottom of the button</summary>
+        <summary>Click here to see the footer page at the bottom of the button</summary>
         <img src="media/ReadMe/Feature page/button_bottom_1.png" alt=“Display footer page at the bottom of the button”>
     </details>
 1.
      <details>
-        <summary>Click here to see footer page full slide up</summary>
+        <summary>Click here to see the footer page full slide up</summary>
         <img src="media/ReadMe/Feature page/full_screen_footer.png" alt=“Display footer page full slide up”>
     </details>

 # Site Administration

-* You will be able to access the administration page at [Art Gallery](https://art-gallery-elena-d4d9090ab15b.herokuapp.com/admin/login/?next=/admin/) site.
+* You will be able to access the administration page at [The Art Gallery](https://art-gallery-elena-d4d9090ab15b.herokuapp.com/admin/login/?next=/admin/) site.
 I will give instructions when you receive my submission.

 * This product offers a comprehensive solution for website owners, providing both a user-friendly site and an administration site for easy management.
 Only owners have access to the administration site, where they can make edits to the website if desired.
 By logging into the administration site and selecting "view site on the top right," users will find a range of buttons such as "add," "edit," or "delete."